Welcome to the first lesson in our Season 2 series, taking a global perspective on the philosophy of love.

 In the final week, we'll talk about philosophy, or the “love of wisdom”.
 Is wisdom really that loveable?
 And is there a deeper philosophical relationship between wisdom and love?

-Here are some questions to get you thinking about this week's lesson.
+Here are some questions to get you thinking about these ideas.
 If you are a member, dive into the comments on the Agora, and let's chat.

 - If you were put on the spot and asked for a provisional definition of love, how would you define it?

 - If love involves both biological machinery and culture, how do we distinguish between what is cultural and what is biological?
 How is it possible to draw a clear line?

 - Is love really so different in different cultural contexts?
 Can you think of any examples (either from history, or from your own experience)?